sosafacun/Bird-That-Flaps/README.md

 - Create a game world with a floor.
 - Add obstacles on the right of the game area.
 The obstacles should slide across the screen toward the left.
 The obstacles will appear in pairs, with a vertical gap between them.
+- Accumulate one point for each obstacle that the player passes.
+Display the score.

 **Stretch Goals:**

-- Add some background art!
-Try layering the background and scrolling at a different rate to the foreground obstacles.
-This is called Parallax scrolling.

 **Personal Goals:**